-I don’t hear a lot of people talking often about the middle years.
-You know, the years between the little years and the teens years.
+I don’t hear a lot of people talking often about the middle years: those years between the little years and the teens years.

-You hear about the physical exhaustion of diapers, nighttime feedings, running behind a toddler.
-Then you hear about the emotional exhaustion of staying late talking with your teens, the constant driving them around to extracurriculars and the tension of figuring out how slowly but surely your relationship grows from commands to counsel, preparing them to leave the home.
-But you don’t hear a lot about the middle years.
+I’ve heard about (and lived through!) the physical exhaustion of diapers, nighttime feedings, running behind a toddler.
+I’ve also heard about the emotional exhaustion of staying late talking with your teens, the constant driving them around to extracurriculars and the tension of figuring out how to, slowly but surely, move from commands to counsel, equipping them to leave the home.
+But somehow I missed what to expect for the middle years.

-So I have been surprised by the emotional exhaustion I have found in them.
-I thought that somehow there would be some respite between the little years and the middle years.
+I have been surprised by the emotional exhaustion I have found in them.
+I thought that somehow there would be some respite between littles and teens.

 But we went straight from physical exhaustion to the emotional kind.
 Is it that our kids have gone through a lot of transition and change?
-Is it that they are little expats, feeling all the things that those who know they are far from home feel?
-Is it that they are working hard to learn a new language to hopefully be able to love others better here?
+Is it that they are little expats, feeling the feels of Those-Who Are-Far-From-Home?
+Is it that they are working hard to learn a new language?
 Maybe it is facing their own health challenges, or living in a majority culture with religious beliefs different than our own.
 It is probably a combination of these things plus a million other variables.

 Whatever “it” is, for several years now, we have been navigating late night conversations initiated by our deep thinkers and big feelers, learning how to manage their anxiety, and working through waves of grief that come and go.

 1. Pay attention.
 I want to be slow to speak, and quick to listen.
-And sometimes listening means listening to what they are saying with their whole being: with their words and also their body.
-I am paying attention to everything God is revealing about them:
+Sometimes listening means listening to what they are saying with their whole selves: with their words and also their body.
+I am figuring out the answer to these questions:

 · What makes them really happy?